The gap phenomenon in parabolic geometries: Introduction

-A {\em parabolic geometry} is a $G/P$ geometry, where $G$ is a real or complex \ss Lie group and $P \subset G$ is a parabolic subgroup.
-Many well-known geometric structures such as conformal, projective, CR, systems of 2nd order ODE, scalar 3rd order ODE, and many bracket-generating distributions, etc. are equivalently described as parabolic geometries.
-Indeed, there is an equivalence of categories between {\em regular, normal} parabolic geometries and underlying structures \cite{CS2009}.
-For such geometries, maximal symmetry occurs {\em uniquely} for the (locally) flat model.
-The gap problem we will focus on is: {\em Among all {\bf regular, normal} $G/P$ geometries $(\cG \to M, \omega)$ which are {\bf not locally flat}, what is the maximum of $\dim(\finf(\cG,\omega))$?} We denote this {\em submaximal symmetry dimension} by $\fS$.
-(Equivalently, if we let $\cS$ be the symmetry algebra of the underlying structure on $M$, then $\fS$ maximizes $\dim(\cS)$ among all structures which are not locally flat.)
+Many well-known geometric structures such as conformal, projective, CR, 2nd order ODE systems, and various bracket-generating distributions, are equivalently described as {\em parabolic geometries}, i.e.\ Cartan geometries $(\cG \to M, \omega)$ of type $(G,P)$, where $G$ is a real or complex \ss Lie group and $P \subset G$ is a parabolic subgroup.
+There is an equivalence of categories between {\em regular, normal} parabolic geometries and underlying structures \cite{Tan1979, Mor1993, CS2000}.
+For all of these, the infinitesimal symmetry algebra $\inf(\cG,\omega)$ has maximum dimension $\dim(G)$ and this is (locally) {\em uniquely} realized by the flat model $(G \to G/P,\omega_G)$, where $\omega_G$ is the Maurer--Cartan form on $G$.
+Thus, the gap problem\footnote{We study {\em infinitesimal} symmetries here.
+The problem of studying {\em global} symmetry dimensions which are ``less than maximal'' is quite different.
+For example, take the flat model $(G \to G/P, \omega_G)$ and remove a point on the base and the fibre over it.
+This yields a flat geometry with global automorphism group isomorphic to $P$.} can be phrased as: {\em Among all {\bf regular, normal} parabolic geometries $(\cG \to M, \omega)$ of type $(G,P)$ that are {\bf not flat}, what is the maximum $\fS$ of $\dim(\finf(\cG,\omega))$?}